whoschek/bzfs/README.md

 *  On program startup, unset all Unix environment variables for which the full environment variable name matches at least one of the excludes but none of the includes.
+If an environment variable is included this decision is never reconsidered because include takes precedence over exclude.
 The purpose is to tighten security and help guard against accidental inheritance or malicious injection of environment variable values that may have unintended effects.

     This option can be specified multiple times.
 A leading `!` character indicates logical negation, i.e. the regex matches if the